 Timed parking can be purchased in 15 minute increments, will be $1 an hour and until May 2021, the Parking and Transportation unit will cover the transaction fees.

 Search the app as "AMP Park".

 AMP Timed Parking Enforcement

 Two-hour and 15-minute timed AMP parking zones are located on upper and lower campus and enforced year round.
-AMP parking is enforced on upper campus Monday- Sunday from 8am - 9pm and on lower campus Monday-Friday from 8am - 9pm.
+AMP parking is enforced on upper and lower campus Monday- Sunday from 8am - 9pm.

 2 Hour Parking Zones - $1.00 per hour

 15 Minute Parking Zones - $1.00 per hour

 *Disabled Permits not valid in 15 minute parking zones